michaelScopic/michaelScopic/README.md

 # Hey hey, I'm Michael.

- I'm a Linux enthusiast, computer and hardware nerd, and Minecraft veteran.
-I write Linux automation with Bash.
-I'm learning more Python too, but I have more languages in my sights for the future.
+I am a Linux enthusiast, computer and hardware nerd, and a Minecraft veteran since late alpha.

+I write Linux automation scripts using Bash.
+While I am currently learning more Python, I am also planning to delve into other programming languages in the future.

- I love Sanrio (Kuromi is my favorite character if you couldn't tell), listening to music, and hanging out with my friends.
+I love Sanrio, computers, listening to music, and hanging out with my friends.

- I'm currently learning Python, aiming to learn Ansible, Terraform, Nix, and Rust.

 I'm really good with computers and terrible at everything else.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=michaelscopic&label=Profile%20views&color=81a1c1&style=plastic" alt="michaelscopic" /> </p>

 # Discord

+If you need to contact me, please do so on Discord, since I am more active on that than GitHub issues.

  _Username:_ `michael_scopic.zsh`